lucallero/boilerplateJava/README.md

 # A boilerplate project for Springboot

-A boilerplate project for Springboot Java application.
+A boilerplate project for Spring Boot Java applications.
 Initially built with spring command line utility.

 ## Tooling versions